-- ✓ Have I completed secondary school successfully or will I graduate before the start of the academic year? - ✓ Is my knowledge of English at an intermediate level? - ✓ Have I studied any other European languages (if I am a native speaker of English and/or if the language of instruction at my secondary school was English)? - ✓ Am I motivated to engage myself in a fast-paced programme that requires a lot of commitment and daily self-study? - ✓ Am I able to submit my enrolment application before 1 March 2022 if I need a student visa? - ✓ Do I have all the right documents to submit my enrolment application, and am I able to provide legalised documents? - ✓ Am I able to attend all classes starting from 19 September 2022 to 30 June 2023? - ✓ Do I also want to acquire academic study skills, and learn more about Dutch phonetics and the culture of the Low Countries? - ✓ Do I have access to a computer with an internet connection so I can use the e-learning platform properly?
+- ✓ Have I completed secondary school successfully or will I graduate before the start of the academic year? - ✓ Is my knowledge of English at an intermediate level? - ✓ Have I studied any other European languages (if I am a native speaker of English and/or if the language of instruction at my secondary school was English)? - ✓ Am I motivated to engage myself in a fast-paced programme that requires a lot of commitment and daily self-study? - ✓ Am I able to submit my enrolment application before 1 March 2024 if I need a student visa? - ✓ Am I able to pay the required amounts before each respective deadline? - ✓ Do I have all the right documents to submit my enrolment application, and am I able to provide legalised documents? - ✓ Am I able to attend all classes starting from 16 September 2024 to 30 June 2025? - ✓ Do I also want to acquire academic study skills, and learn more about Dutch phonetics and the culture of the Low Countries? - ✓ Do I have access to a computer with an internet connection so I can use the e-learning platform properly?

-If you can answer yes to all of these questions, you are ready to submit your enrolment application.
-Welcome!
+If you can answer yes to all of these questions, you are ready to submit your enrolment